TRAPPIST-1: Stability

 The star's history also influences the atmospheres of its planets.
 Immediately after its formation, TRAPPIST-1 would have been in a pre-main-sequence state, which may have lasted between hundreds of millions and two billion years.
-While in this state, it would have been considerably brighter than it is today and the star's intense irradiation would have impacted the atmospheres of surrounding planets, vaporising all common volatiles such as ammonia, CO_{2}, sulfur dioxide, and water.
+While in this state, it would have been considerably brighter than it is today and the star's intense irradiation would have impacted the atmospheres of surrounding planets, vaporising all common volatiles such as ammonia, CO_{2}, sulfur dioxide and water.
 Thus, all of the system's planets would have been heated to a runaway greenhouse (Note: In a runaway greenhouse, all water on a planet is in the form of vapour.) for at least part of their existence.
 The XUV radiation would have been even higher during the pre-main-sequence stage.
+The pre-main sequence luminosity could have stripped a mass of water equivalent to several tens of Earth oceans from the inner planets.

 Possible life

 Life may be possible in the TRAPPIST-1 system, and some of the star's planets are considered promising targets for its detection.
 On the basis of atmospheric stability, TRAPPIST-1e is theoretically the planet most likely to harbour life; the probability that it does is considerably less than that of Earth.
 There are an array of factors at play: